DegreeCalc

 Source: Federal Reserve Bank of San Francisco, 2024

-Source: Bureau of Labor Statistics, 2025
+Source: Bureau of Labor Statistics, Education Pays 2024

-median annual earnings for bachelor's degree holders
+annualized median earnings for bachelor's degree holders based on $1,543 weekly earnings

-Source: Bureau of Labor Statistics, 2025
+Source: Bureau of Labor Statistics, Education Pays 2024

 10 years